15 Weeks Pregnant Ultrasound

 - You might get to see a few expressions on the baby’s face.
 Nothing makes a mother happier than seeing her child smile (or frown) for the first time.

-How to Prepare for the Scan
+How to Prepare for the Scan?

 Preparing for this ultrasound scan does not include anything considerably different, compared to the earlier tests.
 Like in all ultrasound scans, you will be encouraged to drink a lot of water beforehand.
 This ensures that you have a full bladder, which will help the technician to get clear images of the child.
 So you can start preparing by drinking at least a litre (or more) of water 1-2 hours before the process is to begin so that you have the urge to urinate at the time of the scan.
-Also, you should not urinate again until after the test is complete.
+Also, you should not urinate again until after the 15 week scan is complete.

-15-Week Ultrasound – How Long It Takes to Complete the Scan
+15-Week Ultrasound – How Long It Takes to Complete the Scan?

 The scanning process is usually done within ten to fifteen minutes, as all ultrasound scans do not take much time.
 If there are any technical malfunctions, the process may take longer.
 However, in most cases, the test gets done within half an hour or so.

-15-Week Ultrasound – How It Is Performed
+15-Week Ultrasound – How It Is Performed?

-Usually, the ultrasound examinations for pregnant women do not include any invasive procedures.
+Usually, the 15 week foetus ultrasound examinations for pregnant women do not include any invasive procedures.
 You will be made to lie on your back, with your belly showing.
 The technician will apply jelly all over the stomach, for reducing friction while moving the probe.
 The probe is then pressed on top of your belly and moved around to get real-time images on a computer screen.
 The technician takes snapshots when he/she gets some images.
 The entire process does not last long unless the images are not clear enough.
 In such cases, a plastic probe emitting ultrasound waves will be inserted into your vagina, so that the technician can get clear images of the child.
 In all cases, the test does not take more than half an hour to complete.

-15-Week Ultrasound – What Can Be Seen
+15-Week Ultrasound – What Can Be Seen?

 The images of a baby at 15 weeks ultrasound scan can tell you and the doctor a lot about how the baby has been growing.
 You will be able to watch your child make a lot of funny expressions during the scan – the baby will grimace, frown, smile, and even squint.
 This is just the child trying out his new, developing muscles.
 You might even be able to see the child swallowing or sucking his thumb.